dovezp/rce.scripts/README.md

 # IDA Scripts
 ## Personal Shenanigans

-The scripts related for handling "Themida unvirtualization" within IDA 7.5 and x64dbg
+The scripts related for handling "Themida unvirtualization" within IDA 7.0, 7.5 and x64dbg

 This script contains functions and logic for defining and working with the "VMContext" structure, finding VMs, handlers, and their offsets, and creating/setting the VMContext within the IDA database.

-The overall flow of the Themida 1.8 unvirtualization script are as follows:
+The overall flow of the Themida 1.8 unvirtualization script is as follows:

 Define and create the "VMContext" structure within IDA using define_vmcontext(handler_len).
-Find VMs and their corresponding handlers within the binary using find_vms() and find_lodsb(ea).
+Find VMs and their corresponding handlers within the binary using `find_vms()` and `find_lodsb(ea)`.
-Backtrace and prune potential handlers to identify valid handlers for the VM using backtrace_crefs(ea).
+Backtrace and prune potential handlers to identify valid handlers for the VM using `backtrace_crefs(ea)`.
 Identify and set the handler array within the VMContext structure.
-Create and set the VMContext at a specific base address using set_vmcontext(ea).
+Create and set the VMContext at a specific base address using `set_vmcontext(ea)`.
 Obtain information about the VM using the Context class, which takes in the VMContext's base address and related information.

 ## License